Chronic Mercury Poisoning & Health Risks

 Contributing Factor in Systemic Disease

-Gum disease can be a very serious infection, one that not only involves the skin and soft tissue, but the underlying bone as well.
-I am certain that if the area of infection from moderate to severe gum disease were transferred to the head and neck, or any other part of the body, you would consider this to be an emergency situation and initiate immediate treatment.
+Gum disease is a very serious infection, one that not only involves the skin and soft tissue, but the underlying bone as well.
+I am certain that if the infection from moderate to severe gum disease were transferred to a patients head and neck, or any other part of the body, you would consider this to be an emergency situation and initiate immediate treatment.
 Yet this condition exists in tens of millions of Americans, 24 hours a day, 7 days a week.

-Do you know how many of your patients have this form of gum disease, or the extent and severity of it?
-I’m not going into further detail about the cause, treatment and prevention of gum disease, because everything you and your patients would ever want to know about this subject can be found in my book, Tooth Fitness: Your Guide to Healthy Teeth.
-Additional information is available on my website, www.dentalwellness4u.com.
+Do you know how many of your patients have the more serious form of gum disease, or the extent and severity of it?
+Everything you and your patients need to know about this subject can be found in my book, Healthy Teeth—Healthy Body: How to Improve Your Oral and Overall Health.
+Additional information is available on my website, https://mercurysafeandmercuryfree.com/.

 Other Oral Health Issues of Concern